 Not every financial advisor offers tax planning services, but many do include it as part of their overall financial management.
 These tax planning services typically perform a few standard tasks:

-In addition to preparing for retirement and death, a financial planning tax advisor can help evaluate the tax effects of other major life events like marriage, divorce and having a child.
+In addition to preparing for retirement and death, a financial planning tax advisor can help evaluate the tax effects of other major life events like marriage, divorce and having or adopting a child.

 Financial advisors may also specialize in other areas: